 Data acquired in Scope mode can be viewed in either Chart or Scope format.
 Switching between formats is done by changing the acquisition mode in the Channel Page of the Preferences Dialog.
 When viewing Scope data in Chart format, each sweep is treated as a block of data.
 When viewed in Chart mode, sweeps are laid end to end, in the order that they were acquired, divided by block separation lines.
 Data can be continuously scrolled.

 Data recorded in Chart mode can be viewed in Scope format.
 Each data block is treated as one sweep.
-Existing text in the Marks Text box, will be automatically get added as a mark in the sweep, when recording is started in scopemode.

 Setting Up the Software

 To program LabScribe to record in Scope mode: